aaaddress1/OSX-Dyanmic-Hook/readme.md

 ![](putsDisasm01.png)
 This is the disassembly result of original `puts` function.
-We want to let every thread walk to this function, and jump to another function.
+We want to let every thread entering this function, and jump to another function.

 I make a simple payload on the begin of `puts` function:
 ![](putsDisasm02.png)